Non-symmetric L\'evy-type operators: Heat kernels with frozen coefficients

 \section{Heat kernels with frozen coefficients}

 We analyse the function $p^{\mathfrak{K}_w}(t,x,y)$ as introduced in Section~\ref{ssec:a-zoet}.
 The first result provides the upper estimates for that function and its derivatives with respect to spatial variable $x\in\Rd$.
 We embark by assuming \eqref{set:h-scaling}--\eqref{set:k-bound}.
+To shorten the notation we let $ \param $ to represent $\lmcc,\ka,\lah,\lch,h$.

 \begin{proposition} For every $T>0$ and $\bbbeta\in \mathbb{N}_0^d$ there exists a constant $c(d,T,\bbbeta,\param)$ such that for all $t\in (0,T]$ and $x,y,w\in\Rd$,

 \end{proposition} \pf The inequality follows from \cite[Theorem~5.2]{GS-2020} and \cite[Remark~2.12]{MR4140542}.